-Students who have completed the fourth semester will be eligible for attending the special supplementary exam for all semester arrear papers (from 1st to 4th semesters) in the even semester examination session, soon after their fourth semester regular examination results.
-Students can register only upto a maximum of 5 courses for the special supplementary exam.
+Students who have completed the fourth semester will be eligible for attending the special supplementary exam for all semester arrear papers (from 1stto 4thsemesters) in the even semester examination session, soon after their fourth semester regular examination results.
+Students can register only up to a maximum of five courses for the special supplementary exams.

-Controller of Examinations (COE) will publish a schedule of supplementary examinations after the last date of registering for the examinations.
+Controller of Examinations (COE) will publish a schedule of special supplementary examinations after the last date of registering for the examinations.
 The pattern of evaluation will be the same as that of end semester examinations.

-The revaluation of answer script will not be applicable for supplementary examinations.
+The revaluation of answer script will not be applicable for special supplementary examinations.
 However challenge of evaluation of answer script is allowed.
 The arrear examination will be termed as supplementary examinations and such appearance in supplementary exam will be treated as another attempt and will be reflected in the grade sheet.